Shuffle/Shuffle-docs/handbook/engineering/usecase_mapping.md

 - EDR
 - SIEM

 This is to ensure we can handle "normal" data in a structured way.
+These should then be built out in order in accordance with most to least popular as can be seen here: https://app.cyfe.com/dashboards/1031846

 ## 1. How the App Framework and Usecases fit together
 When going to the welcome pages (https://shuffler.io/welcome), you will be presented with questions about what tools you use.